 The door slides into a cavity (or ‘pocket’) in the adjacent wall, disappearing from view when the entrance way is open.
 The wall needs to be deep and wide enough to accommodate the width of the door.
 There are 10 standard sizes of door in the UK, with 762×1,981mm a popular choice, and thicknesses vary between 35-44mm.

 ‘Make sure you buy a good quality system which has been thoroughly impact tested, to ensure that the installed pocket door is strong and robust,’ advises Caroline Clarkson, marketing manager at Eclisse.

 How do I fit a sliding pocket door?

 Typically, the door slides along an upper track, available in kit form, built into the studwork wall.
 Alternatively, a door can slide into a steel-framed cassette, with plasterboard installed directly over its surface.
 Usually the door and finger-pull need to be purchased separately to the system.

 Make sure to buy a door style without projecting facings and be aware that non-standard door sizes may require a custom-made solution.

 What are the alternatives to a sliding pocket door?

 Solid and loadbearing walls may make installing a pocket door difficult or impossible, although it is sometimes possible to build a false stud wall, alongside the original, to accommodate the door.

-Alternatively, a surface mounted sliding door may be a solution, as long as there is sufficient wall space free of radiators, sockets, pictures and furniture.
+Alternatively, surface mounted sliding doors may be a solution, as long as there is sufficient wall space free of radiators, sockets, pictures and furniture.

 What about tracks?